Carhenge World's Largest Pecan Giant Bull A&W Happy Family Rapid City DInosaur Park

 Rapid City Dinosaur Park in South Dakota

-Five dinosaurs climb the hill: a Triceratops, a Stegosaurus, an Apatosaurus (Brontosaurus), a Tyrannosaurus Rex, and an Anatotitan.
+Five dinosaurs climb the hill at the South Dakota dinosaur park: a Triceratops, a Stegosaurus, an Apatosaurus (Brontosaurus), a Tyrannosaurus Rex, and an Anatotitan.

 Rapid City Dinosaur Park in South Dakota